 The inspiration for this recipe came from the buffalo cauliflower craze.
 I’m a big fan of this trend, and I love how these faux “wings” have been popping up on menus everywhere.
-They’re a great way to sneak in more veggies, especially for unsuspecting husbands, boyfriends, and kids ;-)!
+They’re a great way to add more veggies to your diet, especially for unsuspecting husbands, boyfriends, and kids ;-)!

 Nothing against buffalo, but I wanted to experiment with a different kind of glaze and create something with an Asian twist.
 With hints of orange, sesame, and ginger, the final product is finger lickin’ good.

 I also had football in mind when I created this dish.
 Not the actual sport of football, but the viewing parties that happen every Saturday and Sunday in the fall.
-These bites would be the perfect addition to a football appetizer spread.
-Carnivores and vegans alike will enjoy the crunchy texture and delicious flavors!
+These bites would be the perfect addition to a an appetizer spread, especially for the Super Bowl.

 Baked Orange Sesame Cauliflower

-- 1/2 cup gluten-free all purpose flour can use regular flour if desired
+- 1/2 cup gluten-free all purpose flour - can sub regular flour

 - 1/4 cup freshly squeezed orange juice